 Mechanical ventilation can be delivered many ways.
 Usually a plastic tube is inserted through the nose or mouth into the windpipe (trachea).
 If people need mechanical ventilation for more than a few days, doctors may insert the tube directly into the trachea through a small incision in the front of the neck (tracheostomy).
 A tracheostomy is safer and more comfortable for long-term ventilation.
 The tube is then attached to the ventilator.
-Exhalation occurs passively because of the elastic recoil of the lungs.
-Many types of ventilators and modes of operation may be used, depending on the underlying disorder.
-Depending on the person’s needs, the ventilator delivers pure oxygen or a mixture of oxygen and air.
+A ventilator can push air into the lungs even if the person does not inhale.

 Some people do not require complete support of their breathing.
 These people may be treated with a tight-fitting mask placed over the nose or nose and mouth.
 A mixture of oxygen and air is delivered under pressure through the mask.
 The pressure assists the person’s own breathing efforts and prevents fatigue of the respiratory muscles.
-In about half of the people with respiratory failure, this technique (called bilevel positive airway pressure or continuous positive airway pressure) can avoid the need for a tracheostomy.
+In about half of the people with respiratory failure, this technique (called bilevel positive airway pressure [BPAP], or continuous positive airway pressure [CPAP]) can help people avoid the need for a tracheostomy.

 Although most people undergoing mechanical ventilation need extra oxygen, too much oxygen actually can damage the lungs.
 Doctors monitor the person’s oxygen level to ensure that just the right amount is given.